pedromgsanches/oms_assessment_orcl/readme.md

 **- If needed, it's possible to create one secrets-file per organization or context. ex: "secrets-cocacola-prd, secrets-cocacola-dev, secrets-vitoriafc-dev"**

 ## Getting data ##
-- Use loads.json.template to create a loads.json file containing Queries metadata
+- Use queries.json.template to create a queries.json file containing Queries metadata
 - Save a secrets.json copy in a secret and safe place (Keepass file outside the server?)
-- Run getData_orcl exec file to get Oracle data based on loads.json metadata and save it to a local SQLite3 database file **- It's recommended to create one loads file per load context.
+- Run getData_orcl exec file to get Oracle data based on queries.json metadata and save it to a local SQLite3 database file **- It's recommended to create one queries file per load context.
 Ex: "SVC-ORCL-BCKP-ASSESSMENT.json"**

 ## Writing data to JSON ##
-- Run outputJSON exec file to write data into JSON files **- It's recommended to output data to a folder with the same name as loads.json file.
+- Run outputJSON exec file to write data into JSON files **- It's recommended to output data to a folder with the same name as queries.json file.
 Ex: For SVC-ORCL-ASSESSMENT.json, use ./SVC-ORCL-ASSESSMENT/"

 ## Uploading data to Azure Storage ## -- not working in Linux, yet.
-- Run uploadAZURE exec file to upload data into Azure Blob Storage **- Source folder, with the same name as loads.json file, Ex: "./SVC-ORCL-BCKP-ASSESSMENT/", will be created in Azure Blob Container**
+- Run uploadAZURE exec file to upload data into Azure Blob Storage **- Source folder, with the same name as queries.json file, Ex: "./SVC-ORCL-BCKP-ASSESSMENT/", will be created in Azure Blob Container**

 ## Writing data to XLSX ##